kube-rs/website/docs/kubernetes-version.md

 E.g. if using [`kube@0.73.0`](https://docs.rs/kube/0.73.0/kube/), we see its generated source is [`k8s-openapi@0.15.0`](https://docs.rs/k8s-openapi/0.15.0/k8s_openapi/), which exports the [following version features](https://docs.rs/crate/k8s-openapi/0.15.0/features).

-You can find the MAXK8SV from this feature list and pick this as your target.
-In this case the maximally supported version feature is `v1_24`.
+You can find the latest supported from this feature list and pick this as your target.
+In this case the latest supported version feature is `v1_24`.

-By default; you **SHOULD** pick the MAXK8SV as your target version even when running against older clusters.
+By default; you **SHOULD** pick the latest as your target version even when running against older clusters.
 The **exception** is if you are programming explicitly against apis that have been removed in newer versions.

 With [k8s-pb], we plan on [doing this automatically](https://github.com/kube-rs/k8s-pb/issues/10).